 - When you are inside the WordPress customizer, go to the Appearance Menu on the left sidebar dashboard menu.
 Find the Site Identity sub-menu.

 - Type in the name of your site in the option for Site Title.
 You can also include the tagline of your website.

 After saving the settings, you will be able to see your title on the front page of your site.
 It will also be available in the search results.
 This is basically what your site is about.

 5. Setup Your Preferred Site Address-WordPress(URL) & Site Address (URL)

 One of the most important things to do after installing WordPress is to set up the preferred site address.
 This address is a means for your visitors to get to your site.

 This is the address they will type in when they want to come to your site.
-You can use either www or http.

 This off-course depends on what you want your site to look like.
 All you have to do is type it into the WordPress address field and if you want your homepage to be different then you can type it in here as well.

 7. Setup Language Preferences